TeaganPMann/1701QCA-Assessment1/experiments/experiments.md

 x1 10K Resistor.

 #### Photo of completed project ####
-*In the code below, replace `missingimage.png` with the name of the image, which should be in the `kitexperiments` folder.*

 ![Image](SunandMoon.jpg)

-(My successfully completed project, with photos showing the Microbit responding to light over 200 and light less than 200)
+My successfully completed project, with photos showing the Microbit responding to light over 200 and light less than 200.

 #### Reflection ####